 He has a night light on in his room and his little brother sleeps in a cot across from his bed.
-But still, he gets spooked at night and as such, wants the comfort of his mum and dad.
-We’ve tried putting him back to bed when he’s still awake (usually after a trip to the loo) and he CAN sleep on his own, but he really doesn’t like it.
+But still, he gets spooked at night and wants the comfort of his mum and dad.
+We’ve tried putting him back to bed when he’s still awake (usually after a trip to the loo) and he can sleep on his own, but he really doesn’t like it.
 He protests, says he’s scared and pleads with me to get into bed with him.
 Sticker and reward charts and other forms of bribery for sleeping on his own have also proved fruitless.

 And yes, we’ve talked to him about his fears too.
 About how he needn’t be scared, how he’s safe and that the poor tired sun also needs sleep, and that’s why it’s dark.
 But at this stage of his childhood, he’s simply afraid of night time.